Bureau of Air Quality

 As part of Pennsylvania's initiative to provide wider public access to electronic media, this service offers the most comprehensive online resource for air quality information in the Commonwealth.
 We welcome the opportunity to develop and extend this service as recommended by users.

-Krish Ramamurthy, Acting Director
+Krish Ramamurthy, Director